 - Your assigned research team will then develop a test plan, which includes the task scenarios and moderator questions that will be used to ensure all necessary feedback is gathered during the test sessions.

 - In parallel, Usability Sciences’ in-house recruiting team will screen and schedule participants who meet your target audience.

 - One-on-one test sessions (either 60 or 90 minutes long) are conducted over two to three days.
 During the test sessions, participants perform identical tasks on your website, as well as the sites of two of your competitors.
-After working with each website, participants are asked questions about what they think about the website.
+After working with each website, participants are asked questions about what they think about the website or app.
 Once they have seen all of the websites being tested, participants are asked to rate each in order of preference.

 For a competitive test, you do not have to select literal competitors for testing—in fact, to compile the most comprehensive list of ideal features, it is best to compare websites with functionalities that are distinctively different from yours.
 This diversity can yield a much richer list of desirable website features.

 Competitive testing will also help you answer the following questions:

 - How does your website or app compare with other similar websites?

 - What are the strengths and weaknesses of your website compared to other similar websites?

 - Which website do users prefer?